gillius/lunchbus/README.md

 highly recommended you don't expose the server to the Internet, so you should enable the "bind 127.0.0.1" option within the redis.conf file that you use.
 You can download Redis from http://redis.io/download (or for Windows users, at https://github.com/MSOpenTech/redis/releases).
-For example on Windows no installation is needed, just download the zip file, updated redis.windows.conf for the bind setting, then run `redis-server redis.windows.conf`.
+For example on Windows no installation is needed, just download the zip file, update redis.windows.conf for the bind setting, then run `redis-server redis.windows.conf`.

 To run lunchbus in Redis mode, just add `--app.useRedis=true` to the command line.